-Purdue University Fall 2015
+Purdue University Fall 2017

-Meeting time: Wednesday, 6 – 8:45 PM, BRNG 1248
+Meeting time: Tuesday – Thursday, 12 – 1:20 PM, BRNG 2275

-Office hours: BRNG 2132, 12 – 2 PM Wednesday and by appointment
+Office hours: BRNG 2140, 2:15 – 4 PM T-Th and by appointment

 The class will strive to integrate all these issues into a critical conversation about the meaning of “media” as a concept and practice and of contemporary mass media theory as an inquiry lens.
 To achieve these goals the class looks both back and forward.
 It re-evaluates the accumulated wisdom of past scholarship and to map out the immediate to medium future of media scholarship.
 The first and most substantial module of the class will discuss the manner in which older social scientific approaches to mass communication research (agenda setting, media dependency, social cognitive theory, uses and gratifications, etc.) are still relevant today and what newer trends have emerged in the last few decades.
 We will continue with a couple of learning modules dedicated to media convergence and new media audience theories.